Morning Is Broken: Background

 "Morning Is Broken" originated as the track "Sleeper", which was named after a patch used on it from a Sequential Prophet VS synthesiser.
 The song was then recorded properly, including John Valentine Carruthers on guitar and Anton Fier on drums, and a mix of the track was completed.
 As Cole was later unhappy with the song's structure, he reworked its arrangement and had backing vocals added.
 The song's original mix remained unreleased until it appeared on Cole's 2009 compilation Cleaning Out the Ashtrays (Collected B-Sides & Rarities 1989-2006).

 Speaking of the song's lyrics in 2005, Cole said, "I still quite like the lyric and it is, I hope, on the right side of the Bad Vibes fence.
 Who inspired it?
 More than one person, but the main one I cannot name."

 Release

 In the UK and Europe, Fontana released "Morning Is Broken" as the second and final single from Bad Vibes on 8 November 1993.
 In 1994, the song was released in the US as a CD-5 extended play by Rykodisc.
 It was one of the nominations at the National Association of Independent Record Distributors and Manufacturers' 1994 Indie Awards under the 'Pop music' category.

 Critical reception

 Upon its release as a single, Jane Downing of the Sunday Sun gave "Morning Is Broken" a 9 out of 10 rating and commented, "Lloyd hasn't had much luck with singles lately, but this is not a bad little number and will probably end up in the charts."
+Graham Dunbar of The Northern Echo remarked, "Very mature with a U2-esque thumping guitar but Lloyd has lost his sense of humour and direction."
 In a review of Bad Vibes, Andrew Collins of Select described it as "an unruly, strutting late-nite rocker with drums like a good kicking and guitars that fume".